Table of Contents

 Chronic headaches and Migraines

-5-HTP helps with headache pain and can keep recurring headaches from coming back.
-It also can help reduce the frequency of migraines.
-Migraines are a type of a throbbing, extremely painful, sometimes days-long headache accompanied by nausea, vomiting, and sensitivity to light and sound.
+5-HTP helps with headache pain and can keep recurring headaches from returning.
 5-HTP supplements might be a good alternative for other headache medications.

-5-HTP may treat autism’s sleep and behavior problems by increasing melatonin.
+5-HTP may treat autism’s sleep and behaviour problems by increasing melatonin.
 Other are unknown.

 Anxiety and Panic Attacks

 5-HTP can be used to calm anxiety symptoms but, because of how complex the serotonin system is, 5-HTP should be used with some caution and under medical advice.